Monday and/or Wednesday Evenings 6 – 9:30 p.m.

 Successful completion of the SMU PRO Certified Financial Planning Certificate program meets the educational requirements established by the CFP Board to sit for the CFP® Certification Examination.
 The examination is administered three times per year in March, July and November.

-Courses are taken in the following order, depending on which pacing path you decide upon.
+Courses are taken in order, depending on which pacing path you decide upon.

 Bachelor’s Degree Requirement